What is tricuspid atresia?

-The symptoms of tricuspid atresia may look like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+The symptoms of TA may look like other health conditions.
+Have your child see their healthcare provider for a diagnosis.

 How is tricuspid atresia diagnosed?

 TA may be diagnosed with a prenatal ultrasound exam.
 Otherwise, symptoms occur shortly after birth.
 A pediatric cardiologist or a neonatologist will help care for your child.
 These are doctors with special training to treat problems in children.